 In Energy Smart and other utility portfolios, this is typically a low-volume measure.
 Highsaving motor applications are more commonly found in custom applications.
-As a result, ADM does not advise funding future measure research, and recommend that the measure receive updated only when applicable codes or standards warrant it.
+As a result,

-&lt;sup>227 Comprehensive Process and Impact Evaluation of the (Xcel Energy) Colorado Motor and Drive Efficiency Program, FINAL, March 28, 2011,TetraTech
+&lt;sup>252 Comprehensive Process and Impact Evaluation of the (Xcel Energy) Colorado Motor and Drive Efficiency Program, FINAL, March 28, 2011, TetraTech